alammel/serverless-website/Readme.md

 * Configure your SSH Client to use the SSH Private Key to access Git
 * Configure your SSH Client to use the SSH Key ID as user name to access Git

+## Version Control for your Terraform Project ##

+The initial build creates a CodeCommit Repository for your own copy of this Project.

+You can just add it as an additional remote to your Git configuration.
+If you have successfully finished all prior steps, you should be able to use that origin without any further configuration.

-## Before you can manage content ##
+## Before you can start to manage content ##

 We are using CodeBuild to compile your website using Hugo.
-As a prerequisite, we need to create a Docker Image that contains al the necessary tools.
+As a prerequisite, we need to create a Docker Image that contains all the necessary tools.

 To simply this task, the initial Terraform buld creates a Makefile tha takes care of all the required steps for you.